Playwright Guide: How To Find Elements by XPath

 TLDR: How To Find Elements by XPath

-When using Playwright, scripts adhering to a uniform design pattern for selecting elements through XPath typically involve the page.locator()
+When using Playwright, scripts adhering to a uniform design pattern for selecting elements through XPath typically involve the page.locator() method.
+The method returns an element locator that can be used to perform actions on this page/frame.

 Below is a Playwright XPath query for finding an element on scrapethissite.com in our console.